MuhammadMughalOfficial/Roblox-username-Generator/README.md

 - First, Download the index.py Raw file,
-- Second, Then Open the file, You should see the program and a Console
+- Second, Then Open the file, You should see the Python program and a Console.